ArnoldHueteG/jupyter-docker/Readme.md

 Then you are going to be send to the panel of active alarms.
 You can see in the image that the alarm has been setup.

 ![](images/create_cloudwatch_alarm_5_successfull.png)

+Then wait until the instance has a in alarma state and it turns off.
+It would take a minute at least.
+Then start the instance.

 ### 2.2 Add a cpu stress in the initialization file of the ec2 instance